Our rating(3.2/5)

 For a fair rating, we assessed the most important aspects of AIB card machines: the products, costs, transparency and sign-up, value-added features like remote payments, reviews and service, and contract terms and lock-in.

 The rating categories each get a score, producing a final star rating reflecting its overall value for a small business.
-See our breakdown of AIB card machine ratings in the verdict of this review.

 The ‘product’ score is primarily for AIBMS’s face-to-face payment products, with less of an emphasis on the wider payment services.